What do you do?

 How long does it take?

-We're open from 9am to 5.30pm Monday to Friday and aim to respond to standard, free of charge, enquiries within 24-hours.
+We're open from 9am to 5pm Monday to Friday (except Bank Holidays) and aim to respond to standard, free of charge, enquiries within 24-hours (not counting weekends and Bank Holidays).

-For a faster response, we offer an express 4-working hour turnaround service at a cost of £300 (£250 + VAT @20%) for advertisers, agencies and other intermediaries paying by invoice.
-If you pay online when you submit your enquiry, this will reduce the cost to £204 (£170 + VAT @20%).
+For a faster response, we offer an express 4-working hour turnaround service at a cost of £300 (£250 + VAT @20%) for advertisers, agencies and other intermediaries.
 If your enquiry isn't suitable for an express response, or we are otherwise unable to respond within 4-working hours, we'll refund you promptly.

 Media owners can request a faster response without charge, but should submit a standard request and contact the team to check the feasibility of providing this within the preferred deadline.